Exercise Proptoberfest: Phase Two, Arizona

 |1

-This work, Exercise Proptoberfest: Phase Two, Arizona, by SSgt Katherine Jacobus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Exercise Proptoberfest: Phase Two, Arizona, by A1C Noah Hardin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.